asaltveit/create-biblio/README.md

 # Create Biblio
 Creates a citation for each PDF in a given folder (and all sub-folders) and adds them to an RIS file which can be uploaded to Zotero and/or other programs which accept RIS format.

+Any output file may need to be cleaned up by the user.

 ## Set-up
 1. If you don't have git, you'll need to install it:
 - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git